daolinh336/Crackling-AWS/README.md

 ## Step 5: Verify Deployment

-After the workflow finishes, it will generate two links.
-One for the web application that you use to start the guide design process, and another for a back-end access (the API; for advanced users only).
+GitHub should report that the workflow succeeded.
+The final step of the workflow should be labeled as "Complete job".

 Optionally, check your AWS account to confirm resources are created (Lambda, S3, DynamoDB, SQS, etc.).

 ## Step 6: Access Crackling Cloud

+After the deployment finishes, two links will be provided to you.
+They are found in a section of the workflow log, labeled as "Crackling Interface URLs".

+1. The "CloudfrontURL" is the web application that you use to start the guide design process.
+2. The "CracklingRestApiEndpoint" is the REST API for programmatically accessing your deployment of the Crackling software (for advanced users).

 Access your deployment of Crackling Cloud using the generated URLs: